Death Wish (film series): Death Wish (2018)

 Paul Kersey (Bruce Willis), a Chicago-area Emergency Room surgeon, lives with his wife, Lucy (Elisabeth Shue), and daughter, Jordan (Camila Morrone).
 When the family visits a restaurant with Paul's brother Frank (Vincent D'Onofrio), a valet named Miguel photographs their home address from their car's navigation software, after hearing about a night they plan to be away from home.
 However, Paul is called to work that night, and Jordan and Lucy are home when the three armed burglars break into their home.
 Moments later, one of the burglars is scarred from Lucy and Jordan's efforts to fight back in defense of their lives and home.
-The invading criminals shoot Lucy to death, and Jordan is seriously wounded and comatose from their attempted murder of her.
+The invading criminals shoot Lucy dead, and Jordan is seriously wounded and comatose from the attempted murder.

 Paul becomes frustrated with the lack of police progress on the case, led by Detectives Kevin Raines (Dean Norris) and Leonore Jackson (Kimberly Elise).
 After seeing two men harassing a woman, Paul tries to intervene but is kicked and punched to the ground by the two assailants.
-He visits a gun store, but there is a long mandatory waiting period to legally purchase a firearm.
+He visits a gun store, but there is a long mandatory waiting period to purchase a firearm legally.
 When a gang member is brought to the hospital and his Glock 17 falls off the gurney, Paul takes it and practices shooting.

 He uses the gun to stop a carjacking, a video of which goes viral.
-During the effort, he cuts his left hand due to improperly handling the pistol.
+During the effort, he cuts his left hand owing to improperly handling the pistol.
 Continuing his efforts as a vigilante, Paul decides to kill a drug dealer, calling himself "the Ice Cream Man", after a young boy comes to the hospital with a gunshot wound in his leg.
-Paul calmly walks up to the pistol-holding drug dealer, referring to himself as "his last customer," and shoots him.
+Paul calmly walks up to the pistol-holding drug dealer, referring to himself as "his last customer", and shoots him.
 News, TV, and radio reports consistently demonstrate mixed feelings of support and condemnation of Paul's developing war against violent criminals.